cubicYYY/toy-serde/README.md

 For different needs, we provide following ways to satisfy them:
 + Fallback/default solution: raw binary data shallow copy (platform dependent)
 	+ May not be portable: type size varies between platforms!
 	+ little-endian and big-endian is automatically determined!
+(TODO)

 + For deep serialization / custom needs:
 	+ using special template method `serde` to implement `serdeable` trait, and